open-mpi/mtt/docs/pages/environment_setup.md

 	$ pip install virtualenvwrapper

 #### Edit ~/.bashrc or ~/.bash_profile
-Before creating a python virtual environment with virtualenvwrapper confirm the path to virtualenvwrapper using the command:
+Before creating a python virtual environment with virtualenvwrapper confirm the path to virtualenvwrapper.sh.
+By default it should be in either:

-	$ which virtualenv
+/usr/local/bin   OR
+$HOME/.local/bin

 Add the following lines to your ~/.bashrc file or equivalent.
-Use the path to virtualenv for your path to virtualenvwrapper.sh.

-	source /usr/xxx/bin/virtualenvwrapper.sh
+	source /path/to/virtualenvwrapper.sh
 	export WORKON_HOME=$HOME/virtualenvs

 Refresh your bash shell.

 	$ source ~/.bashrc  (or .bash_profile)

+The script should run creating several files needed by virtualenv.

 #### Create Your Virtual Environment
 Use the pyenv.txt file in the mtt directory as follows: